-I write this as our population passes 25 million people; in world terms a tiny nation and yet one that occupies a vast land mass that uniquely is both a continent and a country - albeit as a federation of independent nation states and dependant territories.
-This is a structure that brings its own unique challenges for government.
+I write this as our population passes 25 million people; in world terms a tiny nation and yet one that occupies a vast land mass that uniquely is both a continent and a country - albeit as a Federation of independent nation states and dependant territories; a structure that brings its own unique challenges for government.
 Within this we have a tremendous diversity of culture, climate and sense of community of its residents - both in that intangible sense of belonging and the ability to pull together as a collective whole.
 Interestingly, it's the diversity of our population and the freedoms we all enjoy that makes Australia such an attractive place to live and raise our families - and as such it exposes us all to a fascinating range of cultures from which we can all embrace our appreciation and tolerance of those with different views - even down to whichever sports team you might support.
+It's within this spirit of appreciation and tolerance within each local community where we see our fully inclusive public-school system at its very best - as a true reflection of the strengths of the families who enrol their children and the wider communities in which they are based.